Moezzibadi/wxRTCFD_Code/README.md

 The project extends the real-time CFD solver with **machine learning** correction for
 adaptive flow prediction and enhanced real-time performance.

+Before building the project, make sure the following libraries are installed:

+- wxWidgets
+- OpenMP
+- LibTorch

 ---

 ## Original Description